cardano-scaling/alba/design/design.md

 ## Mathematical rigor and production-readiness
-At this point, it is not our goal to make the implementation 100% correct and secure.
+At this point, it is not our goal to make the implementation 100% correct and secure, meaning for input parameters $\lambda_{sec}$, $\lambda_{rel}$, we will not guarantee that the soundness and completeness errors are at most
+$2^\lambda_{sec}$ and $2^\lambda_{rel}$.
-We need to roll out a prototype so that our primary clients (Peras, etc) can incorporate it in their prototypes, and also so that the external community can start playing with it as well.
+We need to roll out a reference implemenentation so that our primary clients (Peras, etc) can incorporate it in their prototypes, and also so that the external community can start playing with it as well.

-This means that there might be tiny rounding errors in parameter derivation due to the use of floats, and there might be tiny errors when using a uniformly random hash output to sample some distribution needed for ALBA (e.g., Bernoulli, Uniform, Binomial, Poisson).
+Among discrepancies that prevent us from making those rigorous guarantees are tiny rounding errors in parameter derivation due to the use of floats and tiny errors when using a uniformly random hash output to sample some distribution needed for ALBA (e.g., Bernoulli, Uniform, Binomial, Poisson).
 We will also probably not rigorously analyze the $H_1$ optimization described in section 3.3 of the paper.

 ## Parameter calculation
-ALBA has two kinds of parameters: user friendly parameters such as
+ALBA has two kinds of parameters: user-friendly parameters such as
 $\lambda_{sec}$, $\lambda_{rel}$, $n_p$, $n_f$,
 and algorithm specific parameters such as $u$, $d$ and $q$.

-Our implementation will have parameter derivation code converting user friendly to algorithm specific parameters.
+Our implementation will have parameter derivation code converting user-friendly to algorithm specific parameters.
 However, this should be decoupled from the ALBA algorithms: through documentation, we will encourage the developer to run parameter